National Union Government (1945): Domestic policy

-Governing the country
+Tensions

 With each member virtually free to decide departmental policy by himself, each took it upon himself to push forward his own pet projects.
 The CSV pushed for the annexation of those Luxembourgish territories lost to Prussia in the Napoleonic Wars.
 The LSAP ordered the nationalisation of the railways.
 The KPL sought to create a welfare state.
 This system of reign by ministerial diktat was not without its draw-backs.

-The arrangement distanced the government from the population, which was forced to accept the patchwork of policies, even though over 40% of Luxembourgers had cast their vote for the CSV.
-Dupong had been revered as the leader of Luxembourg's government in exile, but his government was fomenting resentment.
 On 2 August 1946, four officers were arrested for allegedly plotting to overthrow the government.
 Although they were released without charge, it sent a clear message to the government.

 Moreover, ideological differences were forcing the government partners apart.
 The cabinet divided along ideological lines in exactly the manner that the National Union Government was supposed to prevent.
 Dupong took exception to the LSAP's plans for the railways, whilst the KPL and LSAP attempted to distance themselves from the CSV's irredentism.

 Charles Marx died in a car on 13 June 1946 and was replaced by fellow Communist Party member Dominique Urbany eight days later.
 In addition, on 29 August, the cabinet was reshuffled, with the independent Guillaume Konsbruck replaced by Lambert Schaus, a CSV member.
 From that date, the cabinet was: